AweSamNet/EFEagerLoad/README.md

 EFEagerLoad
 ===========

-EFEagerLoad allows you to easily and selectively eager load your Entity Framework entities (Collections and straight entities) into isolated project models using your own reusable mapping functions.
+EFEagerLoad allows you to easily and selectively eager load your Entity Framework entities (Collections and straight entities) using isolated project model selectors.

 ## Contents
 - [License](#license)